unfor19/bash-logging/README.md

 ### Initializing Variables

-1. Use first argument $1 as the default value, if empty, use the var $DISK_USAGE_PATH
+1. Use the first argument $1 as the default value; if empty, use the var $DISK_USAGE_PATH

    ```bash
    _DISK_USAGE_PATH="${1:-"$DISK_USAGE_PATH"}"